PUBLIC NOTICE for Permit Application

 Section 404, Clean Water Act (33 U.S.C.
 1344), for discharge of dredged or fill material into waters of the United States.

-Water Quality Certification: A permit for the described work will not be issued until certification, as required under Section 401 of the Clean Water Act (P.L.
-95‑217), has been received or is waived from the certifying state.
+A permit for the described work will not be issued until certification, as required under Section 401 of the Clean Water Act (P.L.
+95 217), has been received or is waived from the certifying state.
 Attached is the state's notice advertising the request for certification.

-Endangered Species: Preliminary determinations indicate that the described activity may affect an endangered or threatened species or its critical habitat.
+Preliminary determinations indicate that the described activity will not affect endangered species.
 Consultation under Section 7 of the Endangered Species Act of 1973 (87 Stat.
-844) will be initiated.
-A permit for the proposed activity will not be issued until the consultation process is completed.
+844) is not required for the described activity.

-Cultural Resources: This notice has been provided to the State Historic Preservation Office, interested Native American Indian tribes, and other interested parties.
-If you have information pertaining to cultural resources within the permit area, please provide this information to the Corps project manager (identified above in this notice) to assist in a complete evaluation of potential effects.
+This notice is being provided to the State Historic Preservation Office (SHPO), interested Native American Indian Tribes, and other interested parties.
+If you have information pertaining to cultural resources within the permit area, please provide this information to the Corps’ project manager (identified on page 1 of this notice) to assist in a complete evaluation of potential effects.